Residential Life Policies

 Pets/animals are welcome on our campus grounds as long as they are leashed or tethered.
 Any disruption to normal activities caused by these visiting pets/animals will incur in a notice of immediate removal from the premises.

-Any student who is observed, or any student whose guest is observed, with a dog, cat or other prohibited animal – visiting or residing – on residential premises will incur a $100.00 fee.
-If the pet is not removed within 24 hours, students are subject to increased fees, further disciplinary action, and removal of the animal.
+Any student who is observed, or any student whose guest is observed, with an unauthorized dog, cat or other prohibited animal – visiting or residing – on residential premises will incur a $100.00 fee per day.
+Residential students are not permitted at any time to foster any unauthorized animals for any duration of time in the residence halls.
+If the unauthorized animal is not removed within 24 hours, students are subject to increased fees, further disciplinary action, and removal of the animal.
+Any student whose continued subsequent violation of the Pet Policy and/or Emotional Support Animal policy may be subject to their residential student housing contract reviewed for possible contract cancellation.

 Students are also discouraged from feeding any stray animals around campus.